 27. New York Skyline, NY

-When we moved to NYC, the first thing we did with our cameras was head up the observation decks to see the legendary New York City skyline from above.
+When we moved to NYC, the first thing we did with our cameras was head up the famous observation decks to see the legendary New York City skyline from above.
 We love Top of the Rock because you can see all of Manhattan’s skyline, and with soft light at sunset the view is magnificent.
 This has to be considered as one of those truly unmissable US photo spots.

 28. North Cascades, WA